 2) We could make many tinctures and salves using the herbs to help all year round, especially right now in the days of below zero temps and confinement to the indoors where germs grow.

 3) Our vet bills were down

-4) Our health is better as well no trips to the doctor.
-The herbs in teas has helped along with the essential oils.
+4) Our health is better as well as no trips to the doctor.
+The herbs in teas have helped along with the essential oils.

-5) We have gain a TON of knowledge and look forward to continuing our learning.
+5) We have gained a TON of knowledge and look forward to continuing our learning.

 6) Our bunnies and horses enjoy the herbs all year round.
 How nice they can have fresh parsley, carrots, plus all those other herbs throughout the winter months.

 7) We are able to enjoy veggies as well by a wonderful harvest and canning.